Rohingya Muslims indulging in illegal activities: Govt

 Instructions have also been issued to capture their biographic and biometric particulars, cancellation of fake Indian documents and for taking legal proceedings including initiation of deportation proceedings under provisions of law.

 Rai also said that consolidated instructions to tackle the issue of overstay and illegal migration of foreign nationals have been issued on March 30, he said.
-(Agencies)
+(PTI)

 Rohingya Muslims indulging in illegal activities: Govt

-NEW DELHI, August 10: The government has reports that Rohingya Muslim migrants are indulging in illegal activities, Lok Sabha was informed on Tuesday.
+NEW DELHI, Aug 10: The Government has reports that Rohingya Muslim migrants are indulging in illegal activities, Lok Sabha was informed on Tuesday.